polt13/SQL-query-optimizer/README.md

   ```sh
   cmake -B build
   ```
- (if this doesn't work, you can alternatively try `cmake -S . -B build`)
+ (if this doesn't work, you can alternatively try `cmake -B build -S .`)

 ```sh
 cd build